Carreau/phd-dissertation/parts/part2.rst

 distance of both objectives with respect to the sample.

-A trapping laser is positioned near the center of the microscope field of view using the custom written LabView program.
+A trapping laser is positioned near the center of the microscope field of view using the custom written LabView program (:num:`Fig #fig-frontend`).
 The QPD is adjusted in X and Y direction to :math:`\Delta X  = \Delta Y = 0V`.
 This is done while no object trapped in the  laser focus.